Yiwen-Yang-666/Survival-Analysis/README.md

 Semi-supervised:

--Applied supervised clustering and nearest shrunken centroids to solve classification of survival data (i.e no-class label gene data with only survival time and censoring status ).
+-Improved the SPC( supervised principal components) and used the improved version to solve classification of the survival data. ((i.e no-class label gene data with only survival time and censoring status).

--Modified the SPC( supervised principal components) and used the modified version to solve classification of the survival data.
+-Applied supervised clustering and nearest shrunken centroids to solve classification of survival data.

 -Developed a model that use MRMR (minimum-redundancy maximum-relevancy) feature selection and Bayesian classification to solve classification of the survival data

 Unsupervised and supervised

--Implemented unsupervised clustering(e.g. hierarchical clustering) to solve classification of the survival data.
+-Implemented unsupervised clustering(e.g. hierarchical clustering)and nearest shrunken centroids to solve classification of the survival data.

--Applied KM (Kaplan Meier) graph or median cut to create class label and then adopted nearest shrunken centroids classifier.
+-Adopted KM (Kaplan Meier) graph or median cut to create class label and then adopted nearest shrunken centroids classifier.

 -Planed to adopt GENN(Genetic Evolution Neural Network) to find gene-gene interaction.

 Impact

+-The improved version of SPC got pretty good performance.

--Explored which combination of feature selection(i.e .cox score for supervised clustering and SPL; MRMR) with classifier (i.e. nearest shrunken centroids; principal component; Bayesian classifier) is best for our survival data.
+-Explored which combination of feature selection(i.e .cox score for supervised clustering and SPC; MRMR) with classifier (i.e. nearest shrunken centroids; principal component; Bayesian classifier) is best for our survival data.

--Concluded strength and weakness of every method through comparison when applying different datasets
+-Concluded strength and weakness of every method when applying different datasets.